ALBION 3Tighe 17

 Cox looked lively for the Seagulls and came close to breaking the deadlock with a curling effort from 20 yards, but his ambitious right-footed attempt cannoned back off the post.

-But Albion did take a deserved lead in the 17th minute and it was Hutchinson who found the bottom corner from outside the box, after Tom Dallison’s angled effort crashed off the post and fell to the Irish midfielder.
+But Albion did take a deserved lead in the 17th minute and it was Tighe who found the bottom corner with a clever click from Dessie Hutchinson's long-range shot, after Tom Dallison’s angled effort crashed off the post and fell to the Irish midfielder.

-Hutchinson then turned provider as Albion doubled their lead in the 24th minute, with Davies latching onto the midfielder’s perfectly-weighted lobbed pass before cooly slotting the ball home from inside the penalty area.
+Hutchinson was the provider again as Albion doubled their lead in the 24th minute, with Davies latching onto the midfielder’s perfectly-weighted lobbed pass before cooly slotting the ball home from inside the penalty area.

 Luke Coddington made a fine save to deny Tighe from extending Albion’s lead as he parried the striker’s firm effort from Tyler Hornby-Forbes’ defence-splitting pass, before James Tilley struck the crossbar with a ferocious effort from long distance.